CitruzSquared/essays/Orbits.md

 The angle from the ascending node to the point of periapsis, **along the plane of the orbit**, is called the **Argument of Periapsis**, and is denoted $\omega$ (Dark blue in the diagram).

-## 4. The Position of the Orbiting Body
+## 4. The Position of the Orbiting Body at Time = t

 ### I. Along the orbit